datadesk/la-magnets-2016-test-scores/README.md

 The tests were administered under California's [CAASPP](http://www.caaspp.org/) program by the Los Angeles Unified School District during the 2015-2016 school year.
 Scores released by the state do not separate the performance of magnet programs that hosted on the campus of another school.

-This list, typically not made public, was obtained by Sohli Kohli in response to an information request with L.A.
+This list, typically not made public, was obtained by Sonali Kohli in response to an information request with L.A.
 Unified.

-## Record layout